Skip to content

 SCHEDULE A CONSULTATION

-For many hip injuries, targeted stem cell and PRP injections can provide a non-invasive solution to help improve your overall health and wellness and get you back to the lifestyle you love.
+For many hip injuries, targeted regenerative cell and PRP injections can provide a non-invasive solution to help improve your overall health and wellness and get you back to the lifestyle you love.

 Commonly Treated Hip Injuries